Croquet: Nine-wicket

 The second bonus shot ("continuation shot") is an ordinary shot played from where the striker ball came to rest.

-An alternate endgame is "poison": in this variant, a player who has scored the last wicket but not hit the starting stake becomes a "poison ball", which may eliminate other balls from the game by roqueting them.
+An alternative endgame is "poison": in this variant, a player who has scored the last wicket but not hit the starting stake becomes a "poison ball", which may eliminate other balls from the game by roqueting them.
 A non-poison ball that roquets a poison ball has the normal options.
-A poison ball that hits a stake or passes through any wicket (possibly by the action of a non-poison player) is eliminated.
+A poison ball that hits a stake or passes through any wicket (possibly through the action of a non-poison player) is eliminated.
 The last person remaining is the winner.

+International croquet

+International croquet competition is governed by the World Croquet Federation, often referred to as the WCF.
+Croquet Europe is a subsidiary of the WCF set up to manage European croquet tournaments and provide a closer link to European Clubs in the management of international croquet.